AlcoholRehabHelp Logo

 • Syrup

-An oral suspension consists of undissolved particles of one or more medicinal agents combined with liquid for oral administration.
-An injectable form is also available.
+• Oral suspension (consists of undissolved particles of one or more medicinal agents combined with liquid)

 Hydroxyzine

 People usually take hydroxyzine three or four times a day.
-Strictly follow the directions, disclaimers, and drug information on your prescription label, and ask your doctor to explain any sections you don't understand.
+Strictly follow the directions, disclaimers, and drug information on your prescription label, and ask your doctor to explain any sections you don't understand.2

-Take hydroxyzine exactly as directed.
-If you are taking it by suspension, shake it well before to ensure the medication mixes evenly.
+Moreover, take hydroxyzine precisely as directed.
+If taking it by suspension, shake it well before to ensure the medication mixes evenly.

-You should also speak to your doctor about your medical history, especially if you have any of the following health issues:
+You should also speak to your doctor about your medical history, especially if you have any of the following health issues:3

 • Irregular heartbeat, known as prolonged QT interval